Alrwx/Minesweeper/README.md

 - **⏸️ Pause & Leaderboard System**
     - Pause the game and freeze the timer
-    - Leaderboard tracks and displays top 5 player times
+    - Leaderboard tracks and displays the top 5 player times
     - New top scores are marked with an asterisk (`*`) upon win

 - **🏁 Win/Loss Conditions**